 Management's Discussion and Analysis ("MD&A") is intended to help the reader understand Minaurum Gold Inc. (the "Company" or "Minaurum") financial statements.
-The information provided herein should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the nine months ended January 31, 2023 and 2022, and the Company's audited consolidated financial statements for the years ended April 30, 2022 and 2021, which are prepared in accordance with International Financial Accounting Standards ("IFRS").
+The information provided herein should be read in conjunction with the Company's audited consolidated financial statements for the years ended April 30, 2023 and 2022, which are prepared in accordance with International Financial Accounting Standards ("IFRS").
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance since actual results could change based on other factors and variables beyond management control.